Knuckle Puck: Copacetic and Shapeshifter (2014–2020)

-20/20 (2020–present)
+20/20 (2020–2022)

 On February 21, 2020, the band released a single called "Tune You Out", and commenced a tour across North America with Heart Attack Man throughout February and March 2020, which was cut short by the onset of the COVID-19 pandemic.
 On April 21, 2020, a second single and 7" record "RSVP" was released.
 A music video for the song "Breathe" was released on June 18, 2020, the song features Derek Sanders from the band Mayday Parade.
 The band released their third album 20/20 on September 18, 2020.
 The band played multiple drive in shows in October 2020 with Hot Mulligan.
 In December 2021, the band headlined a tour celebrating their tenth anniversary with Arm's Length, Carly Cosgrove, and Snow Ellet.

 On December 1, 2021, the band released a single "Levitate" and announced a US and European tour from March 2022 to June 2022 with co-headliner Hot Mulligan with support by Meet Me at the Altar and Anxious during the US shows.
 The band released an extended play Disposable Life on February 4, 2022, with Joe Taylor calling the recording of the EP "the most fun we've had in a long time" The band supported New Found Glory on the group's US tour through September 2022 to November 2022.

-On October 20, 2022, the band announced that they had signed with Pure Noise Records and released a new single Groundhog Day.
+On October 20, 2022, the band announced that they had signed with Pure Noise Records and released a new single titled "Groundhog Day".
 The band announced that their upcoming 4th LP would release in 2024.
 The band later announced a compilation vinyl release Retrospective consisting of their first two EP's and their split with Neck Deep.